Argentine midterm primary delivers political slap to leader Fernandez

 Argentina's economy is expected to grow by about 5 percent this year despite looming fiscal troubles.

 The country has steady money inflows from soy, corn and wheat exports.
 However, public spending has outpaced revenue as the October 27 vote approaches.
-Going into the primary, central bank reserves are at $37 billion (24 billion pounds) versus $45 billion a year ago.
+Going into the primary, central bank reserves are at $37 billion versus $45 billion a year ago.

 (Additional reporting by Guido Nejamkis and Alejandro Lifschitz; Editing by Kieran Murray, Eric Walsh and Stacey Joyce)